shelbywilcox/shelbywilcox/teaching.md

 4. [Decolonization is not a metaphor](https://clas.osu.edu/sites/clas.osu.edu/files/Tuck%20and%20Yang%202012%20Decolonization%20is%20not%20a%20metaphor.pdf)
 5. [Editorial on decolonizing education, perspectives and spaces](https://www.tandfonline.com/doi/abs/10.1080/13504622.2013.877708)
 6. [Decolonizing Educational Research: From Ownership to Answerability](https://www.routledge.com/Decolonizing-Educational-Research-From-Ownership-to-Answerability/Patel/p/book/9781138998728)

+### Student Feedback ###
+2021

+"I really appreciate how much help you have given us students in our recitation to ensure our academic sucess.
+Thank you so much for being so fluid and communicative especially through this very hectic past couple of weeks.
+I really enjoyed having you as a TA and I appreciate all your efforts you made for our class.
+Again, thank you for all that you do!"

+"Thank you for being such a great TA this last semester and for making me enjoy coming to your class once a week!
+I really was dreading taking this class but you made it so enjoyable and a safe place to learn and make mistakes."

+"I would like to thank you for all you did this semester and showing up every day to teach us.
+Although I was the quiet kid in the class, I actually enjoyed coming to your class because you made learning easy.
+You said it was your first year teaching [this] class, which you did great, you have a teaching style that's timeless.
+My friend and I said after the last class that you're gonna be the cool professor, if that's what you plan to do, which you should."